On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Empirical study

 \section{Empirical study}

-We present in this section the results of an extensive experimentation with the two described stochastic QN algorithms on image classification problems, using three well established data sets.
-In order to find an optimal classification model by using a $C$-class dataset, the generic problem \eqref{problem} is solved by employing the \textit{softmax cross-entropy} function $L_i(w) = -\sum_{i=1}^{C} (y_i)_k \log (h(x_i;w))_k$ for $i=1,\ldots, N$.

-One of the most popular benchmarks to make informed decisions using data-driven approaches in DL is the MNIST dataset \cite{lecun1998mnist} as $\{(x_i,y_i)_{i=1}^{70000}\}$ consisting in handwritten gray-scale images of digits $x_i$ with $28\times 28$ pixels taken values in $[0,255]$ and its corresponding labels converted to one-hot vectors.
-The Fashion-MNIST \cite{xiao2017fashion} is a variant of the original MNIST dataset which shares the same image size and structure.
-Its images are assigned to fashion items (clothing) belonging also to 10 classes but working with this dataset is more challenging than working with MNIST.
-The CIFAR-10 dataset \cite{krizhevsky2009learning} has 60000 RGB images $x_i$ of $32\times32$ pixels taken values in $[0,255]$ in 10 classes.
-Every single image of MNIST and Fashion-MNIST datasets is $x_i \in \mathbb{R}^{28 \times 28 \times 1}$ while one of CIFAR10 is $x_i \in \mathbb{R}^{32 \times 32 \times 3}$.
-In all datasets, $10000$ of the images are set aside as testing set.
-We use them as validation set during training.

-The Deep Learning Toolbox of MATLAB provides a framework for designing and implementing a deep neural network to perform image classification task using a prescribed training algorithm.
-Since the algorithms considered in this work, sL-BFGS-TR and sL-SR1-TR, are not defined as built-in functions, we have exploited the Deep Learning Custom Training Loops of MATLAB \footnote{\url{https://www.mathworks.com/help/deeplearning/deep-learning-custom-training-loops.html}} to implement them according to the algorithms described in \autoref{alg.lbfgs_tr_Stoc} and \autoref{alg.lsr1_tr_Stoc}, respectively.
-All the hyper-parameters associated to these methods have been included in the description of the algorithms.
+We present in this section the results of extensive experimentation with two described stochastic QN algorithms on image classification problems.
+The Deep Learning Toolbox of MATLAB provides a framework for designing and implementing a deep neural network to perform image classification tasks using a prescribed training algorithm.
+Since the algorithms considered in this work, sL-BFGS-TR and sL-SR1-TR, are not defined as built-in functions, we have exploited the Deep Learning Custom Training Loops of MATLAB \footnote{\url{https://www.mathworks.com/help/deeplearning/deep-learning-custom-training-loops.html}} to implement \Cref{alg.lbfgs_tr_Stoc(naive)} and \Cref{alg.lsr1_tr_Stoc(naive)} with half-overlapping subsampling.
 Implementation details of the two stochastic QN algorithms considered in this work using the DL toolbox of MATLAB\footnote{\url{https://it.mathworks.com/help/deeplearning/}} are provided in \url{https://github.com/MATHinDL/sL_QN_TR/} where all the codes employed to obtain the numerical results included in this paper are also available.